aws-samples/cis-benchmark-pdf-parser/README.md

 # cis_pdf_parser.py

-cis_pdf_parser.py is a python script for parsing CIS Benchmark PDF files from the [Center for Internet Security](https://www.cisecurity.org/cis-benchmarks/).
+cis_pdf_parser.py is a python script for parsing CIS Benchmark PDF files from the [Center for Internet Security](https://www.cisecurity.org/cis-benchmarks/) into a CSV file format.
 As of June 2021, all benchmarks are only published in PDF format, which limits their usability.
 A CSV format can prove more useful for various industry use cases.

 ## Setup